 Contacting Emergency Services

-If your home experiences a break in, a fire or any other security/safety event, you want to know that the correct emergency service personnel are going to be dispatched to the scene.
-Depending on the type of home security system you have, you will experience different results in this regard.
+If your home experiences a break-in, fire, or any other protection/safety event, you want to know that the correct emergency service personnel are going to be dispatched to the scene.
+Depending on the type of home alarm services you have, you will experience different results in this regard.

 With a self-monitored system, the panel will send an alert to your phone.
 If you have a monitoring plan as well as self-monitoring features, you can still rely on the response of the professionals at the monitoring center.
 If your system is just self-monitored, you have to make the necessary calls yourself.